GianpaoloBranca/SoftwareEng2/scratches/RASD.md

     - [R2.4] The client is able to unlock a booked car trough the app at any time after the reservation, however he has a maximum of 15 minutes to turn it on after the unlocking.
 If this timeout expires, the reservation is cancelled the fee is applied.

-- [G3] Monitoring the usage of the car and charge the client with the right fare.
+- [G3] Monitor the usage of the car and charge the client with the right fare.

     - [R3.1] As soon as the engine starts the system must start charging the user with a fixed amount for minute and show the current price of the ride in the display of the car.
     - [R3.2] When a car is parked in a safe area and the engine is turned off the system will ask the user through the display of the car if he wants to keep the car busy for at maximum 2h, if the user select 'NO' or does nothing and leaves the car the ride is considered as ended.
 If the user selects 'YES' the car is marked as busy.